WhatsApp will no longer work on some mobile phones

-Are you the type of person who tends to keep old cell phones for emergencies or who tends to shy away from new technologies?
-Well know that WhatsApp will end services on various devices from November 1st.
+As of November 1st, the WhatsApp instant messaging app will end services on multiple devices.

-Phones with iOS 9 operating system (for iPhones) and Android 4.0.4 or lower will no longer support the app.
-The company also recommends using Android 4.1 and later, iOS 10 and later, and KaiOS 2.5.1 and later.
+Phones with iOS 9 operating system and Android 4.0.4 or lower will no longer support the app.

+The app tests new options for ‘last seen’.
+WhatsApp also announced that it is testing a version that allows users to choose from among their contacts who can and cannot see the ‘last seen’ option.

+The novelty, which is in the initial testing phase, would allow the information to be branched so that only the contacts chosen by the user would be able to have it.

 Samsung: Galaxy Trend Lite, Galaxy Trend II, Galaxy SII, Galaxy S3 mini, Galaxy Xcover 2, Galaxy Core and Galaxy Ace 2;